top of page

 Recently renovated, and a true joy to visit

-Very recently, the Blue Lagoon and its environs were renovated and are now a state-of-the-art Geothermal Pool.
-The water temperature in the lagoon's bathing and swimming areas is on average 37-39°C (90 - 100°F).
-Besides the public pools, Blue Lagoon also operates a research and development facility for finding cures for skin ailments, using the mineral-rich water.
+The Blue Lagoon and its surrounding areas have recently undergone renovations, transforming it into a state-of-the-art geothermal pool.
+The water temperature in the lagoon's bathing and swimming areas averages between 37-39°C (90-100°F).
+In addition to the public pools, Blue Lagoon operates a research and development facility dedicated to discovering treatments for skin ailments, utilizing the mineral-rich water.

 The Blue Lagoon is a high quality one of a kind tourist attraction